nnajiabraham/alona/docs/PRD-alona-macos-mvp-2025-11-27.md

 1. Detect Zoom or Google Meet sessions (automatic and manual start) and create a meeting workspace instantly.
 2. Record system audio locally, transcribe it with the bundled SwiftWhisper (whisper.cpp) engine for a truly self-contained MVP, and bucket every artifact (audio, notes, transcript, enhanced summary) into a user-chosen directory tree.
 Phase 2 introduces the MLX-converted `mlx-community/parakeet-tdt-0.6b-v3` model for higher fidelity once the Swift port is battle-tested.[^swiftwhisper][^mlxparakeet]
 3. Provide an always-on note pane tied to the active recording session, persisting drafts even if the call drops unexpectedly.
-4. After each session, auto-run: audio-to-text, summary generation stub, and folder housekeeping—no manual export steps.
+4. During an active session, automatically open a single meeting-notes window tied to that recording (manual “live note” pads are out-of-scope).
+After each session, auto-run: audio-to-text, summary generation stub, and folder housekeeping—no manual export steps.

 ### 2.2 Non-goals (MVP)
 - Speaker diarization, sentiment tagging, or call analytics beyond transcript text.